Aral Sea: History

 Climate shifts have driven multiple phases of sea-level rise and fall.
 Inflow rates from the Amu Darya and Syr Darya are affected by glacial melt rates at the rivers' headwaters as well as precipitation within the river basins; cold, dry climates restrict both processes.
 Geologically driven shifts in the course of the Amu Darya between the Aral Sea and the Sarykamysh basins and anthropogenic water withdrawal from Amu Darya and Syr Darya have caused fluctuations in the Aral Sea's water level.
 Artificial irrigation systems began in ancient times and continue to the present.
-According to Sergey Tolstov's theory, once Amu Darya was connected to Caspian sea, but this connection was broken by people 2500 years ago to feed the Aral Sea and irrigation system in Khorezm, more princely in Khiva and other cities in this region.
+According to Sergey Tolstov's theory, once Amu Darya was connected to Caspian sea, but this connection was broken by people 2500 years ago to feed the Aral Sea and irrigation system in Khorezm, more precisely in Khiva and other cities in this region.

-The Aral Sea was part of the western frontier of the Chinese Empire during the Tang dynasty.
+The Aral Sea was part of the western frontier of the Chinese Empire, around 660-665, during the Tang dynasty.

 During Mongol Invasion, Mongols destroyed the cities and waterworks, which led to changes in Amu Darya's route, or some of its branches, and refilling the Lake Sarykamysh, that connected Caspian Sea again.
 Aral Sea region was divided between three Mongol Hordes: the Jochi or Golden Horde, the Ilkhanids, and the Chagatai.

 Muslim geographers, such as Hafiz-i Abru, wrote about the disappearance of the Aral Sea in 1417 due to diversions in both the Amu Darya and Syr Darya.
 The Syr Darya only resumed its natural course into the lake after 1573, when the channels that had been carved to divert its course to the south fell into disrepair.
 That caused the surface of the sea to steadily rise, flooding the basin for the next four centuries.

 The Russian expedition of Alexey Butakov performed the first observations of the Aral Sea in 1848.
 The first steamer arrived in the Aral Sea three years later.
 The Aral Sea fishing industry began with the Russian dealers Lapshin, Ritkin, Krasilnikov, and Makeev, which later formed major fishing unions.